 I went up to the allotment and picked as many beans, spring onions and beetroot as I could before returning to the house to sort them out.

-The Mange Tout peas for the ‘any other vegetable not scheduled’ class were given the same treatment as the beans above.
+The Mange Tout peas for the ‘any other vegetable not scheduled’ class was given the same treatment as the beans above.

 Richard (my Husband), returned with the washed beetroot which I then put to one side as they would be delivered to the show on the Wednesday morning after soaking in salt and vinegar solution.
 Other crops were more urgent as they were to be delivered to the show tonight.